Skip to main content

 There are several Best Buy brands in the toilet cleaner sector.

-Greenscents, Bentley Organics, and Sodasan were the organic options of the high-scoring bunch, whereas Bio-D, Ecoleaf and Earth Friendly Products all do well in our animal rights category.
-Earth Friendly Products receives a special mention for being a palm oil free company.
+Greenscents, Bentley Organics, and Sodasan were the organic options of the high-scoring bunch, whereas Bio-D and Ecoleaf (Suma) all do well in our animal rights category.

 Ethical cleaning brands Bio-D and Ecoleaf also received our Best Buy certification.
 To see where they scored well and to make a more informed choice head to our ethical shopping guide for toilet cleaner.